sandeepkunduri/terraform_training/Day4/3-workspaces/README.md

 ### [Local] Update your repository

-In your repository, create a folder called "first-workspace" and then create a `main.tf` file with the following contents:
+In your repository, create a folder called "first-workspace/" and then create a `main.tf` file with the following contents:

 ```hcl
 variable "name_count" {